chanstev/chanstev.github.io/_pages/about.md

 title: "About"
 ---

-Hi, I'm Steven Chan.
 Multi-Cloud Data & AI Architect and UK Global Talent Visa Ambassador.

 I write about tech, AI, global talent, and Asians in tech.
 Sometimes movies and horses too.
 Everything here is my personal view.